-- (1) This section applies if- - (a) a development approval, or referral agency development approval, is issued; or - (b) a PMAV is made. - (2) As soon as practicable after the approval is issued or the PMAV is made, the chief executive must give the registrar of titles written notice of the approval or the PMAV.
+(1) This section applies if-

-- (3) The registrar must keep records showing the approval has been issued, including, for a referral agency development approval, any concurrence agency conditions for the approval, or the PMAV has been made. - (4) The registrar must keep the records in a way that a search of the register kept by the registrar under any Act relating to title to the land the subject of the approval or PMAV will show the approval has been issued, including, for a referral agency development approval, any concurrence agency conditions for the approval, or the PMAV has been made. - (5) If the approval is cancelled under the Planning Act, section 381, or the PMAV is replaced or revoked, the chief executive must give written notice of the fact to the registrar. - (6) As soon as practicable after receiving the notice, the registrar must adjust or remove the particulars of the approval or PMAV from the registrar's records. - (7) In this section-
+- (a) a development approval, or referral agency development approval, is issued; or - (b) a PMAV is made and it contains a category A area. - (2) As soon as practicable after the approval is issued or the PMAV is made, the chief executive must give the registrar of titles written notice of the approval or the PMAV. - (3) The registrar must keep records showing the approval has been issued, including, for a referral agency development approval, any concurrence agency conditions for the approval, or the PMAV has been made. - (4) The registrar must keep the records in a way that a search of the register kept by the registrar under any Act relating to title to the land the subject of the approval or PMAV will show the approval has been issued, including, for a referral agency development approval, any concurrence agency conditions for the approval, or the PMAV has been made. - (5) If the approval is cancelled under the Planning Act, section 381, or the PMAV is replaced, the chief executive must give written notice of the fact to the registrar. - (5A) Also, the chief executive may, by written notice, ask the registrar to remove the particulars of the approval or PMAV from the registrar's records if the chief executive considers it is necessary or desirable to remove the particulars- - (a) to achieve the purposes of this Act: or - (b) because the particulars are no longer relevant for the land the subject of the approval or PMAV. - (6) As soon as practicable after receiving a notice under subsection (5) or (5A), the registrar must adjust or remove the particulars of the approval or PMAV from the registrar's records. - (7) In this section-